sitegeist/image-jack/README.md

 ```
 jack:process --limit=20
 ```
-The limit can be changed according to your server capacity.
+The images are processed one by one.
+By changing the limit, the number of images to process in one run can be defined.

 ## Requirements
 ### webp